benvonh/benvonh/README.md

 ## About me...

-- 📜 Mechatronics engineering student at **The University of Queensland**, Australia
+- 📜 Current mechatronic engineering student at **The University of Queensland**, Australia
+- ✈️ Former exchange student at the **Technical University of Munich**, Germany
-- 💼 Robotics engineering intern at **Carl Zeiss AG**, Germany
+- 💼 Former Digital Twin Developer at **Carl Zeiss AG**, Germany
-- ⚙️ ROS2 and Nix enthusiast
+- 🥼 Former Robotics Engineer at the **Neuro-Rehabilitation and Medical Robotics** lab, UQ

 ## My projects...

-- 🏠 NixOS + Home Manager flakes
+- 🏠 Ricing in NixOS + Home Manager using flakes
-- 🎮 Game engine design in Vulkan
-- 🧠 Machine learning for various AI models